 Yes, Albany Law accepts GRE scores in lieu of the LSAT.

-The Albany Law School LSAT median is 154.
+The median LSAT is 155.
 You should aim for this score or higher to be considered competitive.

 Despite its lower rankings, Albany Law School has proven its dedication to empowering law students and giving them the resources and opportunities to become leading lawyers!